PROFILE

 songkok, a traditional Malay cap.
 Men who have

-completed the Haj wear a white songkok.
+completed the Haj can wear a white songkok.

 The requirements to attain Brunei citizenship